babaniyi/babaniyi.github.io/_pages/food-crisis-early-warning.md

     <aside class="evidence-note">
       <p class="card-meta">Important interpretation</p>
       <h3>The current charts are validation outputs, not crisis estimates</h3>
       <p>The assessment bundle available for this implementation did not include the two news CSVs.
-I used a clearly labeled synthetic fixture to exercise every pipeline stage and saved all notebook outputs.
+I used a clearly labeled synthetic fixture to exercise every pipeline stage and saved the resulting validation outputs.
 I do not present those examples as empirical findings.</p>
       <p>This is a deliberate research choice: missing data should narrow the claim, not lower the standard of evidence.</p>
     </aside>
   </div>